WGA CARTOGRAPHIC SERVICES

 mapping contract, and links to other sites

-with valuable and interesting information about developing orienteering
+with valuable and interesting information about developing O-maps.
+Most

 2009 and 2010 were very busy with the Canadian Championships here in Ottawa in August of 2010.
 This has not been a particularly busy year but there has been a nice variety of projects.
 Here are three of my favorites - for their diversity.